Canon RF 85mm F1.4L VCM Review

 What is the Canon RF 85mm F1.4L VCM?

 The Canon RF 85mm F1.4L VCM is a fast short telephoto prime lens designed for Canon’s RF mount full-frame mirrorless cameras.
 It’s the longest in Canon’s line of VCM hybrid prime lenses, created for both photography and video production.
-These lenses share an identical physical design to make them easy to swap in and out on gimbals or rigs - however, the 85mm lens is heavier than the others.
+These lenses share an identical physical design to make them easy to swap in and out on gimbals or rigs, however, the 85mm lens is heavier than the others.
 The 85mm focal length is a classic choice for flattering portraits; however, the lens also features technologies specifically designed for videographers, such as a clickless iris ring and suppressed focus breathing.

 Read our Canon EOS R5 Mark II Review